-Documentation is an important step in the lab building process.
-It helps users of your lab environments understand the systems, software, and scenarios you've built into the lab.
+Documentation is an important step in the range building process.
+It helps users of your range environments understand the systems, software, and scenarios you've built into the range.

-Snap Labs provides two methods to easily document your lab details as you build: Markdown Style Readme's and Uploaded Files.
+Cyber Ranges provides two methods to easily document your range details as you build: Markdown style Documentation (Readme's) and Uploaded Files.

-Every newly launched lab is deployed with a sample readme.
+Every newly launched range is deployed with a sample readme.
 This will help you quickly get started with markdown syntax and provide suggested details to include in your documentation.

-Consider documenting the following in this markdown section:
+Consider noting the following in your markdown documentation: